otr-ebla/mujoco-rl-nav/README.md

 # 🤖 MuJoCo Human-Aware Mobile Robot RL Navigation

 This repository provides an **end-to-end Reinforcement Learning (RL) framework** for training mobile robots to autonomously navigate in indoor environments populated with humans.
 The framework is built on top of the **MuJoCo physics engine** and uses simulated **laser sensor data** as raw input.
-The robot learns navigation policies entirely from sensory input to motion output — without any hand-crafted navigation stack — making this a truly end-to-end learning approach.
+The robot learns navigation policies entirely from sensory input to motion output.

 ## 🧠 Project Objective